badlogic/jack/README.md

 Primitive arrays are instantiated via GC_MALLOC_ATOMIC, anything else is allocated via GC_MALLOC.
 Since the Boehm GC is non-moving we can be a bit lazy on the JNI side of things.

-# Done
-- class hierarchy translation
-- method body translation
-- GC (Boehm GC for now)
-- initial classpath implementation based on Avian's classpath (misses JNI parts)

-# TODO
-(in order, search for FIXME <task> in the code)
-- reflection: class descriptors for arrays
-- reflection: fix instanceof, what was i thinking :p
-- exceptions: set signal handlers, use setjmp, finally is thankfully handled by javac
-- reflection: rest of class/constructor/method/field descriptors
-- reflection: method#invoke, newInstance, newArray, might get away with not using libffi
-- jni: minimally viable product :p
-- threads
-- add the rest of Avian's classpath + JNI implementations.
-- add unit tests, get some from Avian, see if OpenJDK has anything useful.